 Set the Residential/Commercial indicator to match ShipStation

 Some shipping carriers will offer different rates or add fees when shipping to residential or commercial addresses.
 When getting a rate in the carrier's online portal, make sure you use the same address type as indicated within ShipStation.
-See our page on Address Validation for more details on how ShipStation determines if an address is residential or commercial.
+See our article on Address Validation for more details on how ShipStation determines if an address is residential or commercial.

 If ShipStation determines an address to be residential or commercial, but the carrier determines the address to be the opposite, the carrier will charge you based on their designation for the address.
 The estimated rate in ShipStation may be inaccurate, but the carrier will charge you the correct amount.